top of page

 Volume Is the Silent Killer

-• Keep total hard attempts at a threshold per session pain free and count attempts so you have a baseline to judge- that what pitchers do to mange longevity in their sport
+• Keep total hard attempts at a threshold per session pain-free and count attempts so you have a baseline to judge—this is what pitchers do to manage longevity in their sport.

 Weekly Structure Matters More Than One Session